Jersey extends post-Brexit fishing transition for French boats

-PARIS, June 28 (Reuters) - Jersey said on Monday it had agreed to a three-month extension to post-Brexit transition arrangements to allow some French vessels to keep fishing in the Channel Island's waters while negotiations over future licences continue.
+PARIS (Reuters) -Jersey said on Monday it had agreed to a three-month extension to post-Brexit transition arrangements to allow some French vessels to keep fishing in the Channel Island’s waters while negotiations over future licences continue.

 A dispute over the licences flared in the spring.
 Both France and Britain sent patrol vessels off the shores of Jersey - a self-governing British Crown Dependency - after a flotilla of French fishing boats had sailed to the island in protest.